netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 ### What is RHACM?

 Red Hat Advanced Cluster Management for Kubernetes (RHACM) provides end-to-end management visibility and control to manage a multi-clusters Kubernetes / OpenShift environment.
 It can be deployed with an OLM operator and is integrated with the OpenShift Console, with all managed clusters being supervised from a hub cluster console.
-More information [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/about/welcome-to-red-hat-advanced-cluster-management-for-kubernetes).
+More blog posts on RHACM [here](https://cloud.redhat.com/blog/tag/red-hat-advanced-cluster-management), and documentation [there](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/about/welcome-to-red-hat-advanced-cluster-management-for-kubernetes).

-### What is NetObserv
+### What is NetObserv?

 Network Observability (NetObserv) is a Red Hat operator providing observability over all the network traffic on a cluster by installing eBPF agents per-node which generate flow logs.
 These flows are collected, stored, converted into metrics, queried from dashboards and so on.
-More information [here](https://docs.openshift.com/container-platform/4.14/network_observability/network-observability-overview.html).
+More observability blog posts [here](https://cloud.redhat.com/blog/tag/observability), and NetObserv documentation [there](https://docs.openshift.com/container-platform/4.14/network_observability/network-observability-overview.html).

 ### How to combine them?